Skip to main content

 • Target ventilation (on ASV and iVAPS modes)

-For AirSense 11 users, CPAP Clarity reads your SD card and shows detailed AHI breakdowns, pressure charts, leak trends, and a therapy score.
+For AirSense 11 users, CPAP Clarity reads your SD card and shows detailed AHI breakdowns, pressure charts, leak trends, a breath-by-breath flow-rate waveform, and a therapy score.
 Import your whole SD card folder to see your data.

 myAir vs AirView